navipartner/npcore-partners/Documentation/public/troubleshooting/intro.md

 # NaviPartner Troubleshooting

-This section contains solutions for some of the common issues that may occur across the NaviPartner solutions.
+This section contains questions and answers pertaining to some of the common issues that may occur across the NaviPartner solutions.

 ## NP Retail troubleshooting